adamchainz/django-linear-migrations/README.rst

     $ python manage.py rebease-migration books
     Renamed 0002_longer_titles.py to 0003_longer_titles.py, updated its dependencies, and updated max_migration.txt.

-This places the conflcited migration on the end of the migration history.
+This places the conflicted migration on the end of the migration history.
 It renames the file appropriately, modifies its ``dependencies = [...]`` declaration, and updates the migration named in ``max_migration.txt`` appropriately.

 After this, you should be able to continue the rebase: